rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-bus-messaging/service-bus-java-how-to-use-queues.md

 In **PeekLock** mode, receive becomes a two stage operation, which makes it possible to support applications that cannot tolerate missing messages.
 When Service Bus receives a request, it finds the next message to be consumed, locks it to prevent other consumers receiving it, and then returns it to the application.
 After the application finishes processing the message (or stores it reliably for future processing), it completes the second stage of the receive process by calling **Delete** on the received message.
 When Service Bus sees the **Delete** call, it will mark the message as being consumed and remove it from the queue.

 The following example demonstrates how messages can be received and processed using **PeekLock** mode (not the default mode).
-The example below does an infinite loop and processes messages as they arrive into our "TestQueue":
+The example below does an infinite loop and processes messages as they arrive into our `TestQueue`:

 ```java
 try